5 Tips For Renting Property As An SME

 1 Location, location, location

 First and foremost, you need to be clear about where your business needs to be.
 If you have a physical retail unit in mind, would the high street be better or an out-of-town complex?
-Where does this need to be in terms of city or town?
-If you are thinking of renting property in Derby, you need to be super-confident you have the right premises in the right place and that’s where RTC Business Park can help.
+Where does this need to be in terms of the city or town?
+If you are thinking of renting a commercial property in Derby, you need to be super-confident you have the right premises in the right place and that’s where RTC Business Park can help.

 2 Realistic Financial Plan